Table of Contents

 When a Judge May Count a Personal Injury Recovery as Marital Property

 In a personal injury case, the plaintiff is entitled to receive compensation for different types of damages.
 These may include lost wages, loss of earning capacity and the past and future medical expenses.
 These types of injuries are known as economic damages.

-The plaintiff may also be awarded noneconomic damages, which include loss of the ability to enjoy life, emotional distress and pain, and suffering.
-These injuries are considered personal as they reflect the individual’s distress or pain they experienced as a result of the personal injury.
+The plaintiff may also be awarded non-economic damages, which include loss of the ability to enjoy life, emotional distress and pain, and suffering.
+These injuries are considered personal as they reflect the individual’s suffering or pain they experienced as a result of the personal injury.

 Equitable Division Approach

 Most states now follow an equitable division of property approach, though there are still differences in how each of the states treats a personal injury recovery during divorce proceedings.
 Some states may consider the entire recovery as marital property if the accident took place during the marriage.
 This means that payments for pain and suffering, lost wages, or loss of a leg or arm could be divided, but each award is treated differently and may or may not be included as marital property.

 If you live in a community property state, there is a chance that your injury award may be divided during the divorce settlement.
 The rule, discussed above will apply for economic damages that will be considered as marital property and subject to equal division between the spouses.
 In contrast, non-economic damages will not be divided, as they will be considered as separate property.